richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

-Monoids describe an aggregation pattern: whenever we need to combine or merge values of a particular type, a monoid instance can be used to abstract the mechanics of the aggregation from the program's business logic.
-In this post, we will use the [LCD Digits kata that we tackled previously](http://richashworth.com/2016/01/lcd-digits-with-scala/) as a motivating example.
+Monoids are used to describe an aggregation pattern: whenever we need to combine or merge values of a particular type, a monoid instance can be used to abstract the mechanics of the aggregation from the program's business logic.
+In this post, we will use the [LCD Digits kata that we tackled previously](http://richashworth.com/2016/01/lcd-digits-with-scala/) as a motivating example for applying this pattern.
 The goal here is to transform a sequence of input digits into a string resembling their representation on an LCD display.
 For example, given the input `"0123456789"`, the program should produce:

 ```
 ._. ... ._. ._. ... ._. ._. ._. ._. ._.